|

 S.T., Smithfield, RI I wouldn’t lose this for the world.
 I run a busy professional practice and yours is the only email worth reading.
 I’d pay much more than $21 a year. –

-M.H.
-Pickering, Ontario I have thoroughly enjoyed the pages over the past year.
+J.H.
+Silver Spring, MD I have thoroughly enjoyed the pages over the past year.
 Your offerings are wonderfully done and always interesting. –

-S..B.
+S.B.
 Albany, NY I am 70 years old.
 Last year my son gave me a subscription

 for my birthday.
 I sure do look forward to the stories each and every week. – D.M.
 Norristown, PA Thanks.
 By the way, these have been the best baseball articles I’ve ever read! –